Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 3. **HRD2_delineateUpstreamCatchments.R** - Script that generates a list of the upstream catchments for each catchment in the shapefile

   Open this script and set the `baseDirectory` variable to the path up to and including the `\zonalStatistics` folder.
-Run the script in R. Allow script to run completely before moving on to the next script.
-This script does the following:
+Run the script in R. It does the following:
     1. Reads user-specified inputs from Step 1
     2. Determines if catchments have already been delineated and halts the script if the file already exists in the proper directory
     3. Uses the catchment relationships built into the shapefile ("NextDownID" field) to generate a delineation of the network from each catchment
     4. Formats the result as a list of lists with each sublist named by the primary (most downstream) catchment (`delineatedCatchments$'730076'`)
-    5. Saves the output as an `.RData` file with the object named: `delineatedCatchments` in the `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`)
+    5. Saves the output as an `.RData` file with the object named `delineatedCatchments` in the `\versions` directory (e.g. `zonalStatistics\versions\NortheastHRD\NortheastHRD_delineatedCatchments.RData`)

   Example output:
   ```R